Games-of-Threads/TESTEX2-Emmely/README.md

 ## 3. Peer Review Checklist (2 SP)
-###### *Smartbear has made a “Best practices for Code Review.
+###### *SmartBear has made a “Best practices for Code Review.
 One of the things on their list is to use checklists in the review process (tip #6).
 Explain their checklist in your own words, make comments on what you especially find useful in the list and possibly provide with examples.*

-The SmartBear Checklist compiles tips and bests practices when it comes to code reviewing.
+[The SmartBear Checklist](https://smartbear.com/learn/code-review/guide-to-code-review-process/) compiles tips and bests practices when it comes to code reviewing.
-It is guidelines to follow to obtain most out of code reviewing.
-But also guidelines that will make reviewing effective and bring more value & money for the effort.
+It is guidelines to follow to obtain most out of code reviewing process thus making reviewing effective and bring more value & money for the effort.

-My reflection:
+Here are what I find most useful and some examples:

 > (1).
 Set Early Expectations With The Developer About Annotating Their Source Code Before The Review

-By having the author carefully read through and annotate their own code, prior to giving it to their team for review, fewer defects were found.
+> By having the author carefully read through and annotate their own code,
+> prior to giving it to their team for review, fewer defects were found.

+My reflection on point 1 is that the annotation in the code automatically leads to better code standard and comments in the code.
+This in turn could make the code easier to read and maintain by other developers in the future.

 > (10).Do A Certain Amount Of Code Review Each Day, Even If It's Not Every Line.
 It's state that